estivensh/aws-kmp/README.md

 Branching Model
 ---------------
 Development is done with feature branches like `feature/xxx`.
-Any bug fixes for a particular release should be directed to a release branch such as `release/1.2.x` and from release will be pushed to main.
-If you want to update the documentation create a branch like docs/xxx.
+Any bug fixes for a particular release should be directed to a release branch like `release/1.2.x` and from the release will be pushed to the main branch.
+If you want to update the documentation create a branch like `docs/xxx`.

+If you want to update only the sample project do it from a branch like `samples/xxx`.

-Project members push directly to branches in the main repository.
+Project members submit directly to the main repository branches.
 External contributors work on the corresponding branch in their own clone and issue a pull request.

-You can, of course, suggest any changes via a pull request, but we suggest that you first create an issue.
-Creating an issue helps to avoid wasting time.
+You can, of course, suggest any changes through a pull request, but we suggest that you first create an issue.
+Creating an issue helps to avoid wasting time

 ## License